DandreOpperman/News-API/README.md

 ### Introduction

 Thank you for taking the time to view my News API.
 The purpose of this API is accessing application data programmatically.
-The intention of this project was to mimic the building of a real world backend service, which is going to provide information to the front end architecture of the next project.This portfolio project was made during a week-long sprint (26-8-2024 to 30-8-2024) during my [Northcoders](https://northcoders.com) full stack software developer bootcamp.
+The intention of this project was to mimic the building of a real world backend service, which is going to provide information to the front end architecture of the next project.
+This portfolio project was made during a week-long sprint (26-8-2024 to 30-8-2024) during my [Northcoders](https://northcoders.com) full stack software developer bootcamp.
 During this week I utilised the following skills in order to finish this project:

 - Javascript
 - Documentation